-Workers to begin removing Richmond’s iconic statue of Robert E. Lee
+Workers remove Richmond’s iconic statue of Robert E. Lee

 Last summer’s social justice protests, triggered by the death of George Floyd at the hands of Minneapolis police, smashed the status quo.
 Rallies for racial justice quickly focused on the Lee statue as the most visible symbol of past inequities in perhaps all of the South.
 Protesters covered its stone base with a riot of graffiti condemning police violence and racial injustice.

-Gov. Ralph Northam (D) announced on June 4, 2020, that he was ordering Lee removed from the state-owned property.
+Northam announced on June 4, 2020, that he was ordering Lee removed from the state-owned property.
 A handful of local residents challenged the action in court and a judge temporarily blocked it.
 Though the residents lost their case, they appealed to the Supreme Court of Virginia, which unanimously ruled in Northam’s favor last week, clearing the way for the removal.

 During the delay, state officials used drones and cherry pickers to study the condition of the statue and the bolts holding it in place.
 They worked with historical preservationists and art experts to plan for the removal, which is expected to involve cutting the statue into two pieces, with Lee’s torso separated from the body of the horse.